gregoryerrl/smartpalms-kiosk/README.md

 - Secure exit code prevents unauthorized closing
 - API endpoints use HTTPS
 - GPIO pins are reset on program exit
-- WiFi credentials are stored securely in wpa_supplicant.conf
+- WiFi credentials are stored securely in system settings

 ## Support

-For issues, please file a bug report in the GitHub repository issues section.
+For issues, please file a bug report in the GitHub repository issues section or contact:

 gregoryerrl@gmail.com